 Never be tempted to replace BOFA approved filters with alternatives.
 BOFA filters have been purpose designed to work with specified extractors and take account of many factors, such as face velocity, pressure drop, residency time and structural integrity.

 Installing non-genuine replacements could impair filter efficiency or lead to rupture, with the potential for downtime and negative impact on product quality.
 For more information about the importance of using genuine filters, please request your free copy of our guide.

-How do manufacturers optimise filter performance on acrylic cutting?
+How do manufacturers optimize filter performance on acrylic cutting?

 In the case of laser cutting or engraving of acrylic, it can sometimes require the extractor to be run at slower speeds, as acrylic fume (in an opposite way to most other plastics) contains about 80-90% gaseous chemical compounds, and very little solid particulate.
 So, a slower pump speed gives a longer residence time for the fume in the carbon filter, enabling it to work more efficiently and there should be less tripping of a volatile organic compound (VOC) alarm, which may otherwise be incorrectly indicating a saturated filter.

 How to select the appropriate prefilter for MDF cutting?

 Unlike acrylic, MDF cutting often generates large amounts of particulate that can occasionally block pre-filters.
 BOFA advises switching the standard F8 pre-filter, which has an efficiency rate of around 90 – 95% at particle sizes of 1-3 microns, to an F9 pre-filter, which has an efficiency of >95% at particle sizes of 0.5 – 1 micron; this can sometimes improve the situation.

 Alternatively, we can provide multi-layer bag filter options, or standalone additional in-line filters for MDF applications.